Brian-FullStack/CI_MS1_ICE/README.md

 ## Wireframes
 ___
-Wireframes for each page can be found here:
+Wireframes for each page as desktop, tablet and mobile can be found here:

 [Home Page](docs/wireframes/Home-Page-Wireframe.jpg),
 [First Time](docs/wireframes/First-Time-Wireframe.jpg),